 We may earn a commission from affiliate links ()

+As the nearest large town to the north coast, it makes sense to base yourself here and do day trips to the coastal tourist attractions if you want to explore Belgium's seafront region further.
 As well as comprising a strip of great shoreline with dune-laden beaches, the country's coast is home to pretty resort towns and the wild and wonderful Zwin Nature Park, which rolls for miles north to the Dutch border.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 This port was an important German U-boat base during the war and was at the center of the action on St. George's Day in 1918 when the base was destroyed in a spectacular military assault.
 The memorial for this event is at the landward end of the breakwater.